idiakonov/idiakonov/README.md

 - 👋 Hi, I’m @idiakonov
 - 👀 I’m interested in Java Script, Automation, APIs
-- 🌱 I’m currently learning Cypress Automation
 - 💞️ I’m looking to collaborate on Automation
 - 📫 How to reach me igdiakonov@gmail.com